-Donald Trump's Mar-a-Lago Resort Ordered to Evacuate
+Donald Trump's Mar-a-Lago Resort Ordered to Evacuate Ahead of Hurricane Irma

 Around 125,000 people are thought to live in the area.
 All of Florida is under a state of emergency and the Miami-Dade, Broward and Monroe counties have also been ordered to evacuate.

-The President has not commented on the evacuation of the private club, but he did tweet to say that Irma was of "epic proportion" and told his followers to "be safe and get out of its way, if possible."
+Trump has not commented on the evacuation of the private club, but he did tweet to say that Irma was of "epic proportion" and told his followers to "be safe and get out of its way, if possible."

-An 11-bedroom mansion owned by Donald Trump in St. Martin and the luxury home of Richard Branson on the Virgin Islands have already been destroyed by the category 5 storm.
+An 11-bedroom mansion owned by Trump in St. Martin and the luxury home of Richard Branson on the Virgin Islands have already been destroyed by the now Category 4 storm.

-Hurricane Irma has killed at least 14 people as it tore through the Caribbean and is expected to arrive in Florida as a category 4 storm on Sunday morning.
+Hurricane Irma has killed at least 14 people as it tore through the Caribbean, including Barbuda and Turks & Caicos, and is expected to arrive in Florida as early as Sunday morning.